-- Intersection improvements at specific locations, and; - Segment improvements along specific roadways
+- Intersection Improvements these projects involve improvements at specific locations, and; - Segment Improvements these projects involve improvements along specific roadways

-Table 14 summarizes the freight improvements projects included in the TSP update.
-As shown, all of the freight improvement projects are addressed by roadway and intersection improvement projects and therefore, no priorities or projects costs area shown.
+Table 13 summarizes the freight improvements projects included in the TSP update.
+As shown, all of the freight improvement projects are addressed by roadway and intersection improvement projects with the exception of project F10.
+Additional information related to the project priority and planning level cost estimates are provided in Section 7: Transportation Financing Program.